wp-plugins/manage-issue-based-magazine/readme.txt

 == Description ==

+> **Coming up: Issue Based Magazine Theme**
+>
+> Coming up: Issue Based Magazine Theme.

+And If you are looking for custom theme to publish issue based magazine, feel free to contact us for theme development at info@purplemad.ca.

 It is all about presentation.
 When you create awesome content, get more out of it by presenting it in a more professional format.

 Transform your website from a "boring blog" into a "mesmerizing magazine".